public-broadcasting/yleisradio-oy-community-edition-for-sonos/README.md

+> [!CAUTION]
+> With the Sonos update announced for May 7, 2024, as reported by <a href="https://www.theverge.com/2024/4/10/24125866/sonos-new-app-features">The Verge</a>, this integration will become obsolete.

 # Yleisradio Oy  (Community Edition) for Sonos

 **Yleisradio Oy (Community Edition)** is a dedicated and thus alternative integration to existing solutions from radio station aggregators, such as TuneIn or Sonos Radio.